agrc/gis.utah.gov/src/content/blog/2019-06-20-2019-ugic-annual-conference-recap.md

 Some aspects of the conference are consistent from year to year, for instance: the fantastic presentations from the Utah GIS community.
 Also, the UGIC conference is a great time for all attendees!
 Between the excellent sessions, the vendor social, the indoor golf tournament, the BBQ dinner, and train ride, there was something for everyone.

 Another consistent part of the conference is a great venue in one of Utah’s great cities.
 This year’s Zermatt Resort was a fantastic venue.
-There was ample room for all of the conference activities, including the keynote presentations, breakouts, preconference training classes, vendor social, map and poster gallery, and indoor golf tournament.
+There was ample room for all of the conference activities, including the keynote presentations, breakouts, pre-conference training classes, vendor social, map and poster gallery, and indoor golf tournament.
 The Zermatt was also close by for the off-site BBQ dinner and train ride at the Heber Valley Railroad.

 ## To Sum It Up